miking-lang/miking/README.md

 ##### Multi-Threaded Execution

-The following example program spawns 10 number of threads that compete for printing their IDs:
+The following example program spawns 10 threads that compete for printing their
+IDs:

 ```
 include "string.mc"